Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: And these users could have potentially entered Coinbase.

-Imran: So I think Coinbase is gradually losing the macro perspective they once had, and that is the potential crisis I see.
+Imran: So I feel that Coinbase is gradually losing the macro perspective they once had, and this is the potential crisis I see.

-Especially when a token is listed on Binance, the community often sees it as a negative signal because token prices usually drop after listing.
+Especially when tokens are listed on Binance, the community often sees it as a negative signal because token prices usually drop after listing.

-From the data of app stores, projects like Phantom and Moonshot are often more popular than Coinbase, indicating that more and more users are choosing to trade directly on-chain rather than going to centralized exchanges.
+From the data in the app store, projects like Phantom and Moonshot are often more popular than Coinbase, indicating that more and more users are choosing to trade on-chain directly rather than going to centralized exchanges.

 Discussion on "Blast Should Have Been Hyperliquid"

 Blast had the opportunity to become a project like Hyperliquid, but their actions were too slow.
-I tried the Blast Wallet application, but I couldn't even figure out what the core functionality of this application was.
-Although it offers a 20% yield, which sounds good, this wallet has almost no other practical uses.
+I tried the Blast Wallet app, but I couldn't even figure out what the core functionality of this app was.
+While it offers a 20% yield, which sounds good, this wallet has almost no other practical uses.

 So I think they lost to Hyperliquid in the competition.
 Hyperliquid can attract EVM Degen community and build an ecosystem around trading functions.
 Even if their focus is solely on trading, that is acceptable.
 Additionally, projects like SUI and Aptos are also developing rapidly.
 Their TVL (Total Value Locked) has reached an all-time high today.
-These projects do have some highlights; although I am not entirely optimistic, I cannot ignore their potential.
+These projects do have some highlights, and while I don't fully endorse them, I cannot ignore their potential.

 Qiao: I remain open to this.
-However, as it stands, Solana is still far ahead of all competitors.
-I'm not saying the competition is settled, but I believe the likelihood of Ethereum's Layer 2 (second-layer scaling solutions) or other emerging Layer 1 (first-layer blockchains) surpassing Solana is less than 50%, and it may even be only 10% to 20%.
+However, at present, Solana still leads all competitors by a wide margin.
+I'm not saying the competition has been settled, but I believe the likelihood of Ethereum Layer 2 (second-layer scaling solutions) or other emerging Layer 1 (first-layer blockchains) surpassing Solana is less than 50%, and it may even be only 10% to 20%.

-Imran: Additionally, the way new Layer 1 projects are launched is also crucial.
+Imran: Moreover, the way new Layer 1 projects are launched is also crucial.
 So far, aside from BeraChain establishing a large TVL base, from a narrative perspective, other projects have not truly excited me.
 Many recently launched Layer 1 projects lack appeal and do not have sufficient incentive mechanisms.
-I hope this situation will improve over time.
+I hope that over time, this situation will improve.
 Ultimately, the key is to see what kind of products can be built on these platforms.